+The Early Retirement programs are specific initiatives launched in CT to achieve energy savings by driving the removal of working equipment and replacement with higher efficiency models.
 The X1939 Early Retirement Evaluation project involves the evaluation of Early Retirement programs as well as providing feedback on the adoption of dual baseline methodologies for other programs where existing equipment may be used as the baseline.
-The Early Retirement programs are specific initiatives launched in CT to achieve energy savings by driving the removal of working equipment.
 This study consists of five objectives addressed through two phases: best practices research and the impact evaluation of the programs.

-This report addressed the first phase of the X1939 study, focusing on best practices recommendations for data and lifetime savings calculations, evaluation considerations and early retirement program design.
-The recommendations that are within the data and lifetime savings calculations and evaluation considerations categories apply to all programs that include a retrofit component, while the early retirement program design recommendations focus on early retirement programs specifically.
+This report addressed the first phase of the X1939 study, focusing on best practices recommendations for methods surrounding data and lifetime savings calculations, evaluation considerations and early retirement program design.
+The recommendations that are within the data and lifetime savings calculations and evaluation considerations categories apply to all programs that include a retrofit component (where existing equipment may be used as the baseline for replacement), while the early retirement program design recommendations focus on early retirement programs specifically.
 DNV reviewed practices in three key jurisdictions across the country, MA, NY, and CA. The authors performed secondary research, six in-depth interviews with program staff in other states, and six in-depth interviews with trade allies in CT, some of which had bid into the competitive bid programs released to date in CT.